Updated: 10th of December, 2019

 - A special type of sturdy plastic

 - BONUS carbon filter media in the package

-- Won’t last as long as other established brands
+- Though durable, it won’t last as long as other established brands

 - The handle is not reliable